-- 88. The analysis performed in the previous parts is based on historical financial information on defined benefit pension funds.
-The analysis of the KRI sample (together with the qualitative information received from the Member States) is relevant to the systemic trends within the EU banking sector, as the banks in the sample cover 20 EEA countries and at least 50% of the total assets of each national banking sector30. - 89.
-The revised IAS 19 (paragraph 59) encourages entities to involve a qualified actuary in the measurement of the defined benefit obligation which would be based on several actuarial assumptions (usually being the discount rate, the inflation rate, the number of pensions in payment and deferred pensions, the mortality and the increase of salaries). - 90.Additionally, the number of new entrants to these defined benefit pension funds has been reduced in past years in many institutions, since the obligations from these funds have been increasing during the financial crisis (mainly due to their discounting for the time value of money with lower discount rates compared to previous years).
-This situation is a result of the current environment of historically low market yields 31.
-More specifically, as also acknowledged by the IASB in the revised IAS 19 (paragraph 84), the discount rate is one of the actuarial assumptions which could have a material effect on the measurement of defined benefit obligations.
-This could be interpreted as a shrink of defined benefit commitments and a possible decrease in defined benefit obligations in future periods, when discount rates increase.
-The decrease of the size of these obligations would mean less material impact on own funds from any change in their measurement and thus limited impact on the volatility of own funds.
+- 88.Based on the analysis of information covering the period of 2010-2012, volatility of own funds could be relevant to a limited number of institutions and will depend on whether there are significant changes in actuarial gains and losses and defined benefit pension funds relative to the capital position of the institution.
+The driver of the recognition of actuarial gains and losses (and a change in net defined benefit plan) could be either a change in the actuarial assumptions used to perform the measurement of the obligation or a difference between the actuarial assumptions used and what has actually occurred (experience adjustment).
+This could exist if actuarial assumptions change significantly from one period to the other, or if there are significant differences between the assumptions used and what has actually occurred.
+Nevertheless, an increase in the defined benefit pension liabilities of an institution would mean that, based on the available information as at the reporting date, the institution will need to compensate for the estimated deficit in future periods when the benefits are settled.
+Where there is a decrease in liability, the opposite would apply and the institution would have to compensate fewer resources to cover the deficit of the fund.
+Therefore, it could be argued that the impact on the volatility of own funds due to the changes in the actuarial assumptions used (and their respective impact on the defined benefit pension liabilities) reflects the best estimate (paragraph 76 of the revised IAS 19) of the possible exposure of an institution and the economics of the transaction, the future obligation of an institution being to compensate the deficit of the pension plan. - 89.The analysis performed in Section 3.4 is based on historical financial information on defined benefit pension funds.
+The analysis of the KRI sample (together with the qualitative information received from the Member States) is relevant to the systemic trends within the EU banking sector, as the banks in the sample cover 20 EEA countries and at least 50% of the total assets of each national banking sector33. - 90.
+The revised IAS 19 (paragraph 59) encourages entities to involve a qualified actuary in the measurement of the defined benefit obligation, which would be based on several actuarial assumptions (usually the discount rate, the inflation rate, the number of pensions in payment and deferred pensions, the mortality and the increase in salaries). - 91.Additionally, the number of new entrants to these defined benefit pension funds has been reduced in past years in many institutions, since the obligations from these funds have been increasing during the financial crisis (mainly due to their discounting for the time value of money with lower discount rates compared to previous years).
+This situation is a result of the current environment of historically low market yields 34.
+More specifically, as also acknowledged by the IASB in the revised IAS 19 (paragraph 84), the discount rate is one of the actuarial assumptions that could have a material effect on the measurement of defined benefit obligations.
+This could be interpreted as a shrinking of defined benefit commitments and a possible decrease in defined benefit obligations in future periods when discount rates increase.
+The decrease in the size of these obligations would mean less material impact on own funds from any change in their measurement and therefore limited impact on the volatility of own funds.